Indigenous teachings that benefit workplace culture

 Webinar: Coaching up at work - How to advocate for yourself to succeed

-On May 6, join Canada Life and Workplace Strategies for Mental Health for a free public webinar on Coaching Up: a practical, respectful approach to advocating for what you need to succeed in your role.
+Canada Life and Workplace Strategies for Mental Health's webinar on Coaching Up: a practical, respectful approach to advocating for what you need to succeed in your role.

 Learn or teach using our free microlearning modules